mschreie/hpe_oneview_ansible_handsonlabs/exercises/40_credentialsetup.md

 The domain will not be needed in our setup.
 But as it is defined as a mandatory field you need to put in something.

 ### Add Credential to Job Template
-Navigate to the Job Template withn Tower UI and ensure the new credential is added to it.
+Navigate to the Job Template within Tower UI and ensure the new credential is added to it.
 Click `save`

 HINT:
 If the credential does not show up, you might need to sync the project:<br>
 Navigate to **Projects** in Tower UI, and click on the **2 arrows building a circle** next to **HPE OneView Workshop** <br>
 Wait for the job to finish.
 If this does not help, refrsh the browser.

 ### Execut Job Template again
 Launch the Job / Job Template a second time and review the output.
 We should be able to see a different error.
 Most likely the module was not found.
 This tells us that all variables are defined now.